julelang/manual/src/compiler/compiler-optimizations.md

 - Skip the divide-by-zero check for division when operand is constant.
 - Skip the divide-by-zero check for modulo when operand is constant.
+- Converts multiplications to bit shifting if possible.
+Good conditions for this optimization: multiplier is constant and power of 2.

 ---